 Personal Capital is an online investment advisory platform that provides its clients with electronically facilitated wealth management services, objective advice, and strategies.
+They were founded in 2009 in Redwood City, California and are the pioneers of the digital wealth advisor genre.

 They also offer insightful, free financial tools that summarize users’ bank accounts, credit cards, mortgages, and other financial details together in one place.
 Personal Capital’s platform highlights its users’ long-term fiscal health over month-to-month spending with tools such as a visual graph of their investment allocation, a 401(k)-fee analyzer, and a retirement planning calculator.